vmagamedov/grpclib/README.rst

 should be installed by ``pip`` into your ``$PATH`` during installation of the ``grpclib`` library.

+Changed in v0.3.2: ``--python_grpc_out`` option was renamed into ``--grpclib_python_out``.

 Contributing
 ~~~~~~~~~~~~

+* Please submit an issue before working on a Pull Request
+* Do not merge/squash/rebase your development branch while you work on a Pull
+  Request, use rebase if this is really necessary
-Use Tox_ in order to test and lint your changes.
+* You may use Tox_ in order to test and lint your changes, but it is Ok to rely
+  on CI for this matter

 .. _gRPC: http://www.grpc.io
 .. _hyper-h2: https://github.com/python-hyper/hyper-h2